In this article, you will learn everything about one of the best ways to get deeper insights into your audience — Customer Profiling.

 There can be different criteria for grouping customers, and demographics and behavior are the two most common ones.
 The former works like a charm when it comes to targeted advertising on social media, the latter does you a good turn when you want to get valuable insights into how to improve buyers’ experience and your product or service in general.

 Behavior-based profiles are usually the most beneficial.
-You can enhance them with demographic and geographic data to create a comprehensive customer profile, but the most beneficial information to have this their behavioral data.
+You can enhance them with demographic and geographic data to create a comprehensive customer profile template, but the most beneficial information to have this their behavioral data.

 Use quantitative (e.g., measuring, calculating) and qualitative (e.g., interviews, observations) methods.
 You don’t need to get the answer from all of your customers or users, but you have to gather enough feedback to identify patterns and prove their credibility.